tariqs26/lru-cache/README.md

 ## Implementations

 All implementations primarily utilize a hashmap to associate keys with doubly linked list nodes, and doubly linked lists to arrange entries according to the respective strategy.
-This structure enables a constant running time complexity for all methods, including `get`, `set`, `remove`, and `clear`.
+This structure enables a constant running time complexity for all methods, `get`, `set`, `remove`, and `clear`.

 - **FIFO**
   - Entries are removed in order of insertion regardless of their access frequency